zola-25/zola-25.github.io/_posts/2022-12-10-cookie-fundamentals.md

 This data is then stored in a cookie and sent back to your browser for storage.
 These details can be used to create a cookie with a unique identifier that is subsequently sent to other sites you visit.

-Other sites accessing these cookies can then update the information stored in the cookie with information based on your further browsing activity, such as recording the new website you visit, pages viewed and any other behavioural data relating to that site.
+Other sites accessing these cookies can then update the information stored in the cookie with information based on your further browsing activity, such as recording the new website you visit, pages viewed and any other behavioral data relating to that site.

 Further browsing allows sites to build a profile of your browsing habits.
-This personal data can then be sold to data brokers, advertisers, marketing companies, political organisations and other entities that can benefit from personalized data.
+This personal data can then be sold to data brokers, advertisers, marketing companies, political organizations and other entities that can benefit from personalized data.
 Data breaches can even result in this information being sold illicitly, such as through the dark web.

 ## Helpful Links